onnimonni/docker-unison/README.md

 $ docker run -it --volumes-from $CID ubuntu /bin/sh
 ```

+### Configuration
+This container has few envs that you can alter.

+`UNISON_DIR` - This is the directory which receives data from unison inside the container.
+This is also the directory which you can use in other containers with `volumes_from` directive.

+`UNISON_GID` - Group ID for the user running unison inside container.
+`UNISON_UID` - User ID for the user running unison inside container.

+`UNISON_USER` - User name for the sync user ( UID matters more )
+`UNISON_GROUP` - Group name for the sync user ( GID matters more )

 ### Docker Compose

 If you are using Docker Compose to manage a dev environment, use the `volumes_from` directive.